mastodon/documentation/content/en/user/moderating.md

 Choose where the filter will be applied:

-* Home timeline = matching statuses will be removed from your home feed
+* Home timeline and lists = matching statuses will be removed from your home feed and lists
 * Notifications = matching notifications will not be shown
 * Public timelines = matching statuses will not appear in local/federated timelines
 * Conversations = matching statuses will be hidden in threads and detailed views